-From small, family medical offices to multi-location practices, primary care providers have experienced upheaval since COVID-19.
-Examining patients in person could result in coming into contact with contagious pathogens.
+From small, family medical offices to multi-location practices, primary care providers have experienced upheaval since the pandemic.
+COVID-19 changed how examining patients in person could result in coming into contact with contagious pathogens.
 As the pandemic escalated and the importance of social distancing and handwashing increased, physicians honed their telemedicine skills and began working remotely.
 The meaning of “seeing patients” seems to be permanently altered in several ways.

 Primary care is not rebounding to its pre-pandemic status.
 Patients are nervous about going into an atmosphere where they may encounter sick people, and elective procedures have been put on hold.
 More than one-third of physicians agree that the lack of patients is threatening the viability of their practice.
 Most small practices work on a fee-for-service model.
 With fewer procedures and more video visits, the payer reimbursement model has not yet caught up with the traditional in-person model.